 Sweet Cherry Chia Pudding (Paleo, Whole30)

-Sweet cherries are the star of the show in this easy and scrumptious protein-packed chia pudding!
-Top it off with some crunchy cacao nibs, fresh, juicy cherries, and unsweetened coconut, and you'll think you're having dessert over a nutrient-packed breakfast or snack!
+Sweet cherries are the star of the show in this easy and scrumptious protein-packed, creamy and decadent cherry chia pudding!
+Blending the chia seeds takes your run of the mill chia pudding and turns it into this luscious, smooth, and crave-able chia pudding that is unbeatable!
+Breakfast has never been so easy, delicious, or nutritious!
+Top it off with some crunchy raw cacao nibs, fresh, juicy cherries, and unsweetened coconut, and you’ll think you’re having dessert over a nutrient-packed breakfast or snack!

 Why Chia Seeds are So Good For You!